-CALSafeTM is disabled by default.
+CALSafe is disabled by default.
 You can edit the CALSafe service due date, and enable or disable the function using the RD Manager PC software package.
 Refer to the RD Manager operation manual for further information.

-4.18 Usage-Logging
+4.20 Usage-Logging

-RD7100 logging models feature a powerful data logging system which records all the instrument's critical parameters and warnings in its internal memory each second.
+RD8100 logging and GPS locator models feature a powerful data logging system which records all the instrument's critical parameters (including GPS position, if available) and warnings in its internal memory each second.